AmeriCorpsWhat is AmeriCorps?

 • 48 paid vacation days

-• Full medical and dental coverage You can learn more about the additional tangible benefits for volunteers here.
+• Full medical and dental coverage Learn more about the additional tangible benefits for volunteers.
 Plus, Career Connections: • Unique graduate school opportunities

 • Transition and job support, including social networking after service

-• Advantages in federal employment You can learn more about volunteer opportunities with the Peace Corps here and debt repayment through Seed Global Health here.
+• Advantages in federal employment Learn more about volunteer opportunities with the Peace Corps and debt repayment through Seed Global Health.

 Career-Specific Loan Forgiveness ProgramsIf you’re entering a specific field, you may qualify to enter a career-specific loan forgiveness program.
 These programs do differ by state, so check your state's requirements for specifics.
 Most of these programs allow teachers, doctors and other recent college graduates in specific professional fields to have the option to work in exchange for student loan forgiveness, similar to those listed below: